 George Lake Project

-The property is located 280 km northeast of La Ronge, Saskatchewan between Wollaston and Reindeer lakes.
-The property is road accessible via a spur road from hwy 905.
-This area qualifies for the mineral exploration incentive program.
+The property is located 280 km northeast of La Ronge, Saskatchewan and is accessible by a newly constructed, all-season road.

 -